Social Security

 In celebrating the passage of the Social Security Act, President Franklin D. Roosevelt declared that the taxes collected from workers’ paychecks represented a “savings account for the old age of the worker” and that they would be “held by the government solely for the benefit of the worker in his old age.”

-Unfortunately, even that projection is over-optimistic.
+Unfortunately, even that projection is overoptimistic.
 By 2035, millions fewer workers will pay into the system than even the most pessimistic scenarios estimate.

 With millions fewer workers paying into the system, we doubt that Social Security will be able to pay out more than 50% of promised benefits to anyone retiring in my lifetime.

-Can anything be done to salvage the great American Social Security scam?
 Yes – privatize the program, as Chile did with great success in 1980.
-Annual returns have ranged from 4%-8%, depending on whether employees choose to invest their pension contributions in bond and fixed income funds or equity-weighted funds.
+Returns have ranged from 4% to 8% per year.
+The range depends on whether employees choose to invest their pension in bonds and fixed-income funds or in equity-weighted funds.

 It’s time to end the Social Security Ponzi scheme.
 Turn over the assets in the so-called “trust funds” into real taxpayer-controlled retirement accounts backed by real assets.